Amogh-Kulkarni/Amogh-Kulkarni.github.io/_portfolio/project1.md

     font-weight: bold;
     margin-bottom: 10px;
   }
+  .content-images {
+    display: grid;

-  /* Media Query for Larger Screens */
+    grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); /* Responsive grid for images */
+    gap: 15px; /* Space between images */
+  }

+  /* Optional: Adjust image grid on larger screens */ /* Uncomment the following if you want to control the number of columns on larger screens */ /*
   @media (min-width: 768px) {
-    .content-row {
+    .content-images {
-      grid-template-columns: 1fr 1fr; /* Two columns for text and images */
+      grid-template-columns: repeat(2, 1fr); /* Two columns */
     }
   }
+  */
 </style>

-This project aims to study wave drag reduction by varying the leading edge shape of cascade fins in a supersonic flow regime.
-Below, we present the key subparts of the project, detailing each aspect of the analysis and its outcomes.

-## Subpart 1: Wave Drag Reduction by Cascade Fins
+This project involves the 3D modeling and experimental analysis of a baseline small (10x4.7) 2-blade propeller and a modified propeller featuring bio-inspired Leading Edge Tubercules.
+The objective is to analyze and compare the performance metrics, specifically the power coefficient (Cp) and thrust coefficient (Ct), between the baseline and modified designs.

+## Bio-Inspired Leading Edge Tubercules

 ### Overview:
 <div class="subpart-container">